 If you’ve been looking at the high prices of homes in Denver recently you might be seriously considering planning your own custom build.
 Is it worth it?
-The short answer is yes, but while building your own custom home provides good value for money, there is a lot of planning and attention that needs to go into the process.
+The short answer is yes, then the next question should be who is right for the job? but while building your own custom home provides good value for money, there is a lot of planning and attention that needs to go into the process.

 Find A Plot